'Truth' is the conformity to fact or reality.

 I see the airplane exists.
 Therefore, I know the airplane is created.

-I don't need a factory visit or a meeting with Mr. Boeing to be persuaded.
+I do not need a factory visit or a meeting with Mr. Boeing to be persuaded.
 To see the airplane's existence is enough to have this fact established.
 Simple.

 I see a bird: